GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_production.rst

 2. Store the collected media at 4°C. The collected media from separate days can be stored in the same conical tubes.

 .. note::
-   Two collections (Days 2 and 3) elicit sufficiently high titer virus.
+   Two collections (on Days 2 and 3) elicit sufficiently high titer virus.
-   However, a third collection (extra day between Days 2 and 3 written here) may further increase titer.
+   However, a third collection (on an extra day between Days 2 and 3 written here) may further increase titer.

 Day 3
 *******